 Pennsylvania lets filers use either the federal exemption system or Pennsylvania's state exemption system, which is good news because Pennsylvania doesn't offer a state homestead exemption.
 However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.

-To help you make an informed choice, we've listed the federal exemption amount below.
-We've also included links to more complete federal and state exemption lists so you'll have an easier time deciding which set will work best for you.
+We've listed the federal exemption amount below to help you make an informed choice.
+We've also included links to extensive federal and state exemption lists to help you decide which set will work best.

 Federal Homestead Exemption |